Widget

 font-family string system-ui CSS font-family string.
 Applied to all widget text.

-border-radius string "8px" Border radius for cards and buttons.
-E.g. "0", "4px", "16px".
+border-radius integer 12 (12px) Border radius in whole pixels for cards and buttons.
+Parsed with parseInt(...).
+E.g. "0", "4", or "16px".

 logo-url string URL to your logo image.
 Shown in the widget header.
 Recommended: 32px height.